SukkaW/OpenCore-Document-zh_Hans/source/7-kernel.md

 modification in XNU kernel, commonly causing early kernel panic, when it is locked from writing (XCPM power management).

-*Note*: This option should be avoided whenever possible.
+*注*：This option should be avoided whenever possible.
 See `AppleCpuPmCfgLock` description for more details.

 ### `AppleXcpmExtraMsrs`